Reitumetse24/work-readiness-training/README.md

 Situation: I completed a personality assessment to understand my strengths, working style, and how my traits align with different career options.<br>
 Task: The goal was to leverage my personality insights to make informed career decisions and improve personal development.<br>
 Action: I reflected on my personality test results, analyzed career paths suited to my traits, and sought feedback from mentors.<br>
-Result: I discovered that my personality type is [e.g., INTJ, ENFP], which aligns well with roles in [industry/profession], and adapted strategies for personal growth.
+Result: I discovered that my personality type is INFP, which aligns well with roles in my career path, and adapted strategies for personal growth.

 ---